-1. The House With Balls
+1. The House with Balls

-The 600 Sq-Yard weekend home for an aquarium owner comprises of four separate fish breeding tanks, an observatory which could double up as living space and a private sleeping area, all with provisions for biogas, rainwater collection for fishes and ETHE.
+The 600 Sq-Yard weekend home for an aquarium owner comprises four separate fish breeding tanks, an observatory that could double up as living space and a private sleeping area, all with provisions for biogas, rainwater collection for fishes and ETHE.
 On opening the house’s distinctive shutters, this linear space transforms completely into an infinite one, continuously mingling with and perpendicular to its original direction.

 The house assumes a squat position and the curving wall to one side allows one to walk up the gentle slope on to the terrace running over the length of the house.
 Rainwater is harvested throughout the year to be used for the fish tanks and space made by this curving wall is used as a tank.

 The intention here was to use traditional design solutions, one of which is to centre the spaces around a courtyard that provides a reclusive family area.
 The other was to use ‘Haveli’ inspired closed outer shell and hollow insides.